 In order to work as an automotive engineer, you need a thorough education in the theory and practice of building and constructing vehicles.
 To become licensed as an automotive engineer, you’ll need at least a Bachelor’s degree.
 To earn a Bachelor’s degree, plan on completing 120 or more credits over the course of four to five years.
 A Master’s degree can prepare you for higher-level positions in the field.
 This degree requires two additional years of full-time study to complete 30 credits.

 As an undergraduate student, you may take a variety of courses like Automotive Electronics, Methods for Vehicle Testing, and Kinematics of Mechanisms.
 In addition to theory courses, you have to take several different lab courses.
-These courses gives you valuable experience in the practice of engineering.
+These courses give you valuable experience in the practice of engineering.

 If you go on to earn a Master’s degree, plan on taking many higher-level courses.
 Required courses include Automotive Body Structures, Vehicle Dynamics, and Advanced Combustion.